Town Square Mortgage logo

 Town Square Mortgage Review

 Town Square Mortgage operates as a residential mortgage lender serving homebuyers at various stages of their home purchase journey.
-The company positions itself as a customer-friendly alternative in the mortgage market, emphasizing ease of application, competitive rates, and accelerated closing timelines.
+The company positions itself as a customer-friendly alternative in the mortgage market, emphasizing ease of application, rate claims to verify, and accelerated closing timelines.

 The company provides a range of home financing solutions including purchase mortgages, with specific programs for first-time homebuyers and down payment assistance options.
 They offer digital tools including an affordability calculator, mortgage calculator, and a mobile application that allows borrowers to apply in under 10 minutes, receive pre-approval quickly, upload documents, track loan status in real-time, and complete digital closing (eClose) where permitted by state law.
 Borrowers work with dedicated Loan Originators throughout their journey.